-To give you an overview, there are 4 easy to understand monthly plans available. (figures in brackets are what you will pay on an annual installment basis):
+To give you an overview, there are 4 easy to understand monthly plans available.

 In reality the personal plan should be seen as fairly restrictive and is not suitable for those looking to use the platform as a business website.

 As should be expected, the higher up the price plan scale you go, the more you get for your money.